vmware-archive/thrust/README.md

 # Changelog

 ## Version 0.1
-The 'specs' configuration has been replaced by an array of specs configurations, called 'spec_targets'.
+* The 'specs' configuration has been replaced by an array of specs configurations, called 'spec_targets'.
 This is to allow you to specify multiple targets to be run as specs - for instance, you may wish to run a set of integration tests separately from your unit tests.

+* Adds 'focused_specs' and 'nof' commands to show files with focussed specs and to remove them, respectively.

 # Installation